 Tough Omaha, Nebraska Drug Defense Attorney

-With experience gained through representing more than 6,000 clients, frequently at trial, Tom knows how to represent clients in every type of criminal defense case imaginable, ranging from improper billing practices to murder cases.
+With experience gained through representing more than 8,000 clients, frequently at trial, Tom knows how to represent clients in every type of criminal defense case imaginable, ranging from white collar cases to those carrying life in prison.

 This experience includes his work with innumerable clients facing drug charges, including charges related to: